- The Kochi Municipal Corporation committed to increase its Share of renewable energy in primary energy mix in Community by 5% by 2020

 7.Safe operation at atmospheric pressure, produces CO2 and Water Vapour, with very minimal ash and metals for recovery.

 The Kochi Municipal Corporation has reported 1 Community emission inventory, since 2017.
-In its latest inventory, compiled in 2017, the Stationary energy, Transport and Waste management are identified as key emission sources.
+In its latest inventory, compiled in 2017, the are identified as key emission sources.

 Mayor Smt.
 Soumini JainKochi Municipal Corporation, India